mazzalab/fastqwiper/README.md

 `fastqwiper  <options>`
 ```
 options:
-  --fastq_in TEXT          The input FASTQ file to be cleaned  [required]
+  -i, --fastq_in TEXT          The input FASTQ file to be cleaned  [required]
-  --fastq_out TEXT         The wiped FASTQ file                [required]
+  -o, --fastq_out TEXT         The wiped FASTQ file                [required]
-  --log_frequency INTEGER  The number of reads you want to print a status message
+  -l, --log_frequency INTEGER  The number of reads you want to print a status message.
+Default: 500000
-  --log_out TEXT           The file name of the final quality report summary
+  -f, --log_out TEXT           The file name of the final quality report summary.
+Print on the screen if not specified
+  -a, --alphabet               Allowed character in the SEQ line.
+Default: ACGTN
-  --help                   Show this message and exit.
+  -h, --help                   Show this message and exit.
 ```
-It  accepts in input and outputs **readable** `*.fastq` or `*.fastq.gz` files.
+It accepts strictly **readable** `*.fastq` or `*.fastq.gz` files in input.

-### Cases 2 & 3
+### <code style="color : darkorange">Case 2</code> & <code style="color : orangered">Case 3</code>
 There are <b>QUICK</b> and a <b>SLOW</b> methods to configure `FastqWiper`'s workflows.